sahil1999-ops/Music_Player/README.md

 # Music_Player
-A simple project on how to create use media player
+A simple project on how to  use media player